 Caring for our physical and emotional heart are both important!
 The holidays can take a toll on our heart health in many ways.
 If you are not able to physically visit loved ones live this year-take the time for a long phone call or Face-time.
-Many seniors have had an especially tough year with so much isolation.
+Many seniors have a difficult time when they are not able to see family regularly.

-If you have a loved one in a facility and you are not allowed to visit, drop off a package and then call them while they open it.
-Or better yet, visit them through their window!
-(My patients whose families have done that this year have loved it!)
-Also, if you are family with a health care giver- please care for them a little extra as well.
+If you have a loved one in a senior facility and you are not allowed to visit, drop off a package and then call them while they open it.
+Also, if you are family with a health care giver- please care for them a little extra encouragement as well.

-Here are few suggestions for making this next week of holidaying merry and bright: to make this season heart healthy physically and emotionally:
+Here are few suggestions for making this season of holidaying merry and bright: to make this season heart healthy physically and emotionally:

 Care for a heart healthy day: